 4.6 Disposition by Mabel Florence Murray, sole Executrix of William Murray aforesaid to Brigadier Donald Agnew of the last mentioned land January 1st 1965 [RS122/401.172]

 Abolition of Feudal Tenure November 30th 2004

-All the Lands and Title of the Barony of Lochnaw were disponed by Sybil Agnew Butterfield to Dr Gordon Prestoungrange, then Baron of Prestoungrange, prior to the Appointed Day for the Abolition of Feudal Tenure in Scotland, November 30th 2004.
-The Feudal Title he holds as Baron of Lochnaw was derived from the 3.6 acres of Lands so disponed.
+All the Lands and Title of the Barony of Lochnaw were disponed on July 9th 2004 by Sybil Agnew Butterfield to Dr Gordon Prestoungrange, then Baron of Prestoungrange, i.e. prior to the Appointed Day for the Abolition of Feudal Tenure in Scotland, November 28th 2004.
+The Feudal Title, as Baron of Lochnaw was at that time derived from the 3.6 acres of Lands so disponed.
 Although in future the Title as Baron cannot be so derived, the Act of Abolition has inter alia retained the Dignity of Baron within the Nobility of Scotland with all the Heraldic Rights and Privileges hitherto attaining.

 Prestoungrange's wife, Avril Wills, is The Lady of Lochnaw.

 National Registration June 21st 2017 of personal tartan for the Baron of Lochnaw and for all Wills/ Prestoungrange/ Dolphinstoun family members; and 'district' for those living in the former lands of the Barony of Lochnaw

 Heraldic blazon presented outwith Scotland embraces those granted earlier by Lord Lyon to Prestoungrange and Dolphinstoun